AndrewFaugno/team-profile-generator/README.md

   * [Questions](#questions)

   ## Installation
-  clone repo, then 'npm i' in root terminal.
+  Clone repo, then `npm i` in root terminal to install dependencies needed for application to function.

   ## Usage
-  'node index' in root terminal
+  User should type `node index` in root terminal then answer the prompts given.
+Generated html doc will be located in the dist folder.
+Video tutorial [here](https://drive.google.com/file/d/1JUHaTr4ETQMuOAB3jGbY-6uaGHqprnu8/view).

   ## Contribution
-  .
+  Clone and Install.

   ## Test
-  'npm test'
+  `npm test`

   ## License